wbw520/DiReCT/utils/data_annotation/README.md

 ![Annotation_sample](annotation_sample.png)

 Our annotation tool is provided as "annotation tool.exe".
 We developed it by ourselves and current no license from Microsoft (alert safety information).
+You can read the JSON file in "samples" folder to show the annotation results.